cancerberoSgx/typescript-ast-explorer/src/blessed/jsx/README.md

 TODO: performance? use another thing ? use content? join several JSXText in one ?  right now it behaves well with layouts.. perhaps content='' is better. or text?

+ * styles could be adapted from blessed like its options and modeled with classhierarchies, but also try to create a new feature and see how it plays there.
+For example a new option in ComponentWithOptions called cursor (since all elements should support it and don't)

 # TODO / questions / ideas / issues